Generalized Posteriors in Approximate Bayesian Computation: Further details to simulation study

 \section{Further details to simulation study}

 In \autoref{fig:robust} the true data generating process is a $\mathcal{N}(1, \sigma^2)$, while the model is $\mathcal{N}(\theta, 1)$.
 Each experiment comprises drawing a new observation $y_{\sigma^2}=1+\sigma \xi$, where $\xi \sim \mathcal{N}(0, 1)$; the seed is held fixed so that $\xi$ is constant across observations.
-Then $10^6$ \gls{mcmc} samples are generated from the respective sampler.
+Then $3 \times 10^6$ \gls{mcmc} samples are generated from the respective sampler.
 The dashed lines show the performance for a single particle, with the exception of soft-threshold \gls{abc}, which exhibited too high variance in the \gls{ess} estimate with only a single particle and so two particles were used.
+Even with two particles, for reasonable levels of misspecification ($\sigma^2 > 2.5$) the \gls{ess} for \textsc{st}-\gls{abc} diminished extremely quickly.
+Thus, not only do the posterior means drift further from the true value as misspecification increases, but the algorithm itself ceases to function reliably.
+This shortcoming was not present in any other algorithm tested.

 In advance of running the experiments in \autoref{fig:robust_ess_experiment}, each algorithm was tuned by setting its weight to approximately target the true posterior.
 In that way, every algorithm tested could have been used to perform the same inferential task.
-Once the weights were set, to verify the algorithms were producing samples approximately from the same distribution, sub-samples of length 150 were randomly sampled from each posterior chain and compared using a two-sample Kolmogorov-Smirnov test.
+Once the weights were set, to verify the algorithms were producing samples approximately from the same distribution, sub-samples of length 150 were randomly sampled from each posterior chain and compared using a two-sample Kolmogorov--Smirnov test.
 As the null hypothesis was not rejected at the 0.1 level for 5 different observations $y$, we found the posteriors satisfactorily close.